nill147/TelegramHomeControl/README.md

 This project is licensed under the MIT License - free to use, modify, and share with credit.

 ---
-You have to know about "how to create <telegram bot> and what your <chat ID>"
+You have to know about "how to create 'telegram bot' and what your (chat ID)"